Clearing the Fallout from a Borderline Break-up

 a stake through their heart--if they can take it in.
 Most

 cannot, so their denial remains.
-For you this can mean
+Luckily for you this can

 YOU EXPECTED TO BE A MIND READER OR MOMMY?